gI0baI/fast-flags/README.md

 ```

 ### Player Billboard
-Adds a black billboard and a red circle above and below every player, respectively.
+`false` Adds a black billboard and a red circle above and below every player, respectively.

 > [!CAUTION]
 > This Flag is exploitable.